In this class, you will learn about:

 You will have the opportunity to revise your term paper.
 Your final term paper grade will be the average of your first and revised grade.
 To hand in a revised paper, you must hand in three things: a copy of the original paper with instructor comments on it, a copy of the revised paper, and a copy of the revised paper with changes highlighted.
 You may highlight changes with a highlighter pen, or use the 'version tracking' feature of many word processors.

 If English is not your first language, you may request to not be graded on your writing for a particular individual assignment, including the term paper.
-This means you won't be penalized for bad writing, but you also won't get credit for good writing.
+This means you won't be penalized for bad writing.
 To take advantage of this option, you must mark "ESL" (English as a Second Language) on the first page of your assignment/paper.
 This option is not available for group assignments.
-We still of course expect you to try to write in correct English, and will do our best to offer useful feedback on your writing.
+We will do our best to offer useful feedback on your writing.

 Assignments are due at the start of class on the day they are due.
 Late assignments will be penalized at a rate of 3 pts (one grade step: A becomes A-) per day.
 Assignments more than one week late will not be accepted.